-Next time you’re in London’s East End, take a moment to soak up London’s street art.
-It’s bold, witty and often subversive, much like the city itself.
-The works of artists who revel in pseudonyms like Jimmy C, Stik, Ronzo and, of course, Banksy, have turned the formerly mean streets of Spitalfields and Shoreditch into a continually evolving open air art gallery.
+Want to wander a bit off the beaten path when you visit London?
+Then add this to your London itinerary and take a moment to soak up London street art in London’s East End.
+It’s bold, witty, and often subversive, much like the city itself.
+The works of artists who revel in pseudonyms like Jimmy C, Stik, Ronzo and, of course, Banksy, have turned the formerly mean streets of Spitalfields and Shoreditch into a continually evolving open-air art gallery.

 As a general rule, if a piece of street art is protected by perspex, it’s probably a Banksy.
 His works have always been in demand or, to put it another way, at risk of being stolen.
 Sometimes they are sold for considerable amounts, like the Kissing Coppers mural, which fetched £345,000 ($575,000) at a US auction after being removed from the wall of a Brighton pub.
 My favorite piece here is Ronzo’s ‘Crunchy’, perched high up on an overlooking roof.
 Dubbed the ‘credit crunch monster’, he is biting down on a giant pound coin.